 The press release eventually went out on Monday morning, by which time the story was on the news wires and newspaper web sites had picked up one wire version or the other.
 But the embargo wasn’t really an embargo considering Reuters “beat” everyone to the story.
 And unless a press release is embargoed to only one media outlet, the age of the embargo is basically over.
 A public relations firm can’t hope to protect any special information unless it strictly enforces all of its embargoes.

-Oh, and if you’re a public relations rep planning to issue an embargoed press release, make sure to tell the writers set to receive the release.
+Hint: if you’re a public relations rep planning to issue an embargoed press release, make sure to tell the writers what time the news can be released.
 If you don’t, well, let’s just say your calls won’t be getting returned anytime soon.

 This article, written by Ben Silverman, originally appeared in PR Fuel (https://www.ereleases.com/prfuel), a free weekly newsletter from eReleases (https://www.ereleases.com), the online leader in affordable press release distribution.
 To subscribe to PR Fuel, visit: https://www.ereleases.com/prfuel/subscribe/.